 Today is January 15, 1099, I am an exile in Dan Zhou*.
 This evening a few old pals came to visit.
 “It’s such a nice evening with a fine moon, how about we go for a stroll?”
 They said.
-Happily I followed suit.
+Happily I tagged along.

 In the western part of the town, we dropped by a temple, passing through some narrow alley, crowded butcher shops and wine stores, where strangers like me were mingling with locals.
 By the time we got back, it was already midnight.
 The door was closed, and the ones inside were snoring.
 Laying aside my walking stick, I let out a laugh.
 What is gain in life, what is loss?
 My friends asked what I was laughing about.
 I was just laughing at myself.